crashoverride777/swifty-ads/README.md

 AdMob.sharedInstance.removeAll()
 ```

-NOTE: - These methods will set a removedAds bool to true in the ad helpers.
-This ensures you only have to call this method to remove Ads and afterwards all the methods such as
+NOTE: - This method will set a removedAds bool to true in the ad helper.
+This ensures you only have to call this method to remove Ads and afterwards all the show methods such as
 ```swift
 AdMob.sharedInstance.show...
 ```